Visit Iceland On A Budget | Tips To Save You Money

 ❄️ Be Selective When To Visit Iceland

-Summer is Iceland’s peak season.
-The mild weather, long hours of daylight, and the unique midnight sun also make it the most expensive time to visit.
+Summer is Iceland’s peak season, and the mild weather, long hours of daylight and midnight sun also make it the most expensive time to visit.
 Accommodation is in demand and longer hours equal more places to spend money.

 ❄️ Book Flights Early

-Budget airlines and Icelandair offer budget-friendly flights from Europe and layovers from America to Iceland throughout the year.
-The best flight prices are usually booked in advance, as demand pushes up prices as the date approaches.
+There are many budget-friendly flights to Iceland from all across Europe and layovers from America throughout the year.
+The lowest-cost flights are usually booked well in advance, as reduced availability pushes up prices as the date approaches.

 ❄️ Find Affordable Accommodation

-It is essential to book accommodation in advance to get the best price, as demand is high in Iceland during peak periods.
+It is essential to book your accommodation as far in advance as possible to get the best prices.
+Demand for hotels can be exceptionally high in Iceland during peak periods.
 Serviced accommodation and campsites are usually more budget-friendly than hotels and guesthouses.

-Kitchen and laundry facilities can help you save on food and washing costs in serviced apartments.
-Travelling by campervan is the ultimate budget saver in Iceland, combining accommodation, transport and dining costs.
+Kitchen and laundry facilities can help you save on food and washing costs in serviced apartments like where we stayed in Vik.
+Travelling by campervan is the ultimate budget saver in Iceland, combining your accommodation and transport costs into a neat self-catering package!

 Snowy landscape with a volcanic mound.